ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 Unresolved questions
 --------------------
-This proposal extends an existing flag rather than specifying a new ``-XProvenanceImports`` flag.
+1) This proposal extends an existing flag rather than specifying a new ``-XProvenanceImports`` flag.
 In my opinion since this does not conflict with existing syntax or features, there is no need for a new flag.
 Rather, it just makes package imports better and more powerful.
 Others may disagree.

+2) The syntax chosen to separate provenance information from a package name is the ``+`` character.
+This was chosen because ``/`` and ``:`` are present in too many urls (and the latter may be used for distinguishing subpackages as well, in the future).
+There may be other views as to the best syntax here.

+3) The question arises: should there be some global location for alias maps?
+At this point, I think we should not have this.
+In particular, the aim of the proposal is to allow genuine federation, without the need of any central authority.
+By introducing some global location by which names are assigned (outside of the mechanisms for assigning names that are common to the internet as a whole), we find ourselves with another version of the same problem.
+In the future, if we find it is too awkward for packages to each assign aliases, this can be revisited.
+(Also note -- it is expected that the use of these aliases is not going to be common, to begin with, and will generally not be for _central_ packages, but rather, for the most part, for proprietary code, and individual applications).

+4) The potential of different choices for what is placed into the `source-origin` field and their meaning to tools like ``cabal-install`` is left open at this point.
+This will need to be worked out in the future to allow _fetching_ from such specifications (i.e. when present in `cabal` files).
+A suggested heuristic would be as follows (in order of precedence): If the url is of a directory that contains a ``root.json`` it is assumed to be a package repository as defined in ``hackage-security``.
+If the url is of a ``.tar.gz`` file, it is a direct specification of a package tarball.
+If it terminates in ``.git``, it is assumed to be a git repo of a single package.
+(In this latter case, this leaves unresolved the question of a syntax for branches or tags, which would need to be determined).
+Because this proposal involves modifying the ``Cabal`` library, but not yet the ``cabal-install`` tool, we can afford to leave this not fully worked out for the time being.

 Implementation Plan
 -------------------